-The combined area of these habitats is currently 4,624 ha.
+The combined area of these habitats is currently 4,624 ha35.
 While there have been some variations in the figures since 2011, this is due largely to incomplete or uncertain survey information (see below).

-&lt;sup>42 March 2019 figures, Hampshire Biodiversity Information Centre.
+35 March 2019 figures, Hampshire Biodiversity Information Centre.